Nursing Home Abuse & Neglect

 There are unfortunately cases where care facilities fail to meet these requirements, and it can lead to the abuse or neglect of a resident.
 Even when a facility has done all the state requires, there are still incidences when a resident suffers an injury or hardship because of staff recklessness or negligence.
 In these cases, the at-fault party can and should be held accountable.

-At Oxford Lehr, our attorneys are advocates for victims of neglect or abuse in long-term care facilities.
+At Oxford Lehr, our personal injury attorneys are advocates for victims of neglect or abuse in long-term care facilities.
 We understand that these unfortunate happenings can be costly, often in ways that are difficult to quantify.
 When you choose us to represent your case, however, we will do all that we can to help you and your loved one receive the support you need through proper compensation.

 What Is Nursing Home Abuse and Neglect?